The Priest’s Underwear

 Mom showed him what was left of Father Pat’s underwear.
 He frowned.
 This was not part of their plan but Dad is always one to just keep moving forward.
 He turned around and went to have a talk with Father Pat.
 He hadn’t taken a shower yet, so he was good for now.
 Mom jumped in the car and made an emergency run to Boscov’s.
-She came back with a big shopping bag of new underwear in one hand and her rescue rescue inhaler in the other.
+She came back with a big shopping bag of new underwear in one hand and her asthma rescue inhaler in the other.
 Father Pat took it all in stride and was very gracious about it.
-I really think he didn’t want to continue talking about his underwear and I reminded my parents later that he did get all new underwear out of the deal.
+I really think he didn’t want to continue talking about his underwear anymore and I reminded my parents later that he did get all new underwear out of the deal.

 We had a few quiet days after that.
 My parents drove him up to Lancaster and he was fascinated by the Amish.
 They visited with family and he said Mass.
 He was only going to be with us another day or two.
 Then it happened.

 Catholic Priests have to spend a certain amount of time everyday praying some kind of special Priest prayer from a special Priest Bible.
 They call it “Saying your office.”
 It was lunchtime and Dad was sitting on the front porch to give Father Pat some quiet time to pray.
 Mom was in the kitchen and my year old dachshund Vinni was running around the house.
 After a while Father Pat put his 40 year old leather bound Priest Bible down on the sofa and went out to visit with Dad on the porch.
 About 15 minutes later Mom walked into the family room and saw a big mess on the floor.
 What in the world was that on the floor?
 There were little pieces of paper everywhere and a brown lump of something.